 Your target audience will leave the page if your content has poor sentence structure and grammatical errors.
 However, that does not mean that you need to use esoteric words and phrases.
 Make sure that your content conforms to the rubrics of grammar and has a good structure, lest the bounce rate shall shoot up.

 It is great if you could support your content with relevant pictures or videos.
 Analyse your competitors’ pages and find out how many images or videos they are using, so that your content can outnumber and thus, outrank them.
+Be mindful of the filesizes if you’re adding a lot of images, because speed can have an impact, especially on mobile pages.

 Analyse every aspect of your competitor’ page to find out where it lacks.
 Once you find out these gaps, it will be easier for you to fill in and thus, move up the SERPs.